fxch-ltd/OpenOES/README.md

 assert ResponseValidators.validate_credit_response(credit_response)
 ```

-## Redis as the Backbone
+## Valkey/Redis as the Backbone

 <img src="assets/openoes_logo.jpeg" alt="OpenOES Architecture" width="300" align="right"/>

-Redis is the backbone of the OpenOES solution, providing the critical infrastructure for real-time communication between WSPs and Exchanges.
-The OpenOES leverages several key Redis features:
+Valkey (with full Redis compatibility) serves as the backbone of the OpenOES solution, providing the critical infrastructure for real-time communication between WSPs and Exchanges.
+Valkey is recommended as the primary backend due to its enhanced performance and active community development, while maintaining full compatibility with existing Redis deployments.
+The OpenOES leverages several key Valkey/Redis features:

-### Redis Streams
+### Valkey/Redis Streams

-Redis Streams are used for event-driven communication between WSPs and Exchanges.
+Valkey/Redis Streams are used for event-driven communication between WSPs and Exchanges.
 This provides:

 - Real-time event processing
 - Reliable message delivery
 - Consumer groups for load balancing
 - Message acknowledgment and recovery

-### Redis ACLs
+### Valkey/Redis ACLs

-Access Control Lists (ACLs) in Redis 6.0+ provide fine-grained security controls:
+Access Control Lists (ACLs) in Valkey 8.0+ and Redis 6.0+ provide fine-grained security controls:

 - Restricted write access for Exchanges (limited to stream keys)
 - Restricted read access for Exchanges (limited to CI keys)